RicardAparicio/CryptoDemo/README.md

 The classic Given-When-Then (GWT) semi-structure is what you are going to find.
 Both happy and unhappy paths are tested.

 As you will see, `TestCoroutineDispatchers` class is replacing `CoroutineDispatchers` class that `UseCases` have.
 Doing so I can run all the suspending functions in the <em>UnconfinedTestDispatcher</em> thread necessary when testing with coroutines.

-> I've pending to do an Integration/End-to-end tests for the `UseCases` mocking the retrofit endpoint calls with the help of [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver).
-Also I would like to start to see how to UI testing with Jetpack Compose!
-But for now I left it out of the scope for the current version of this demo.